The time when leaves start turning green is one sign that winter is finally over, and spring is here to stay.

 The map shows that leaves are coming earlier in some parts of the country like the Rocky Mountains and Appalachians, but that spring leaf-out has been delayed over time in parts of the Southeast, Northeast and Midwest.
 This is consistent with climate research that shows that many types of plants have not been blooming uniformly earlier over time.

 We looked at the difference between when this time arrived during the first five years and the last five years of the study.
-In the Terre Haute area, this date is coming about one day later on average since 1982.
+In the area, this date is coming about on average since 1982.

 Rising temperatures may actually be behind the way this date shifts in both directions.
 New research suggests that the response of spring leaves to warming temperatures may not be linear, due to the effects of reduced winter chilling, and increased vulnerability to late-winter freezes.